 The Benefits of Using Video in Sales Prospecting

-Sales pros across the board agree, it’s taking more touches to reach buyers and connecting or booking meetings with prospects are a top challenge.
+Sales pros across the board agree it takes more touches to reach buyers, and connecting or booking meetings with prospects is a top challenge.
 As such, the adoption of structured sales cadences has grown to accommodate this challenge with an omnichannel outreach approach to try and hit prospects across different channels at different times.

 The most commonly used formats in modern prospecting are phone, email, and LinkedIn.
 But all of those formats, especially email and social media, can be enhanced by including video in your message.
 It’s been proven that video can improve the impact of a prospecting call and boost response rates.

-So how do you include video effectively in your prospecting call?
+So, how do you include video effectively in your prospecting efforts?
 Well, it’s a lot easier than you think.
 By acquiring an online video platform or even using a free tool like Vidyard, you can easily record, share, and manage your videos all in one place.

 Investing in tools for your sales team, especially now that many of us work from home or remotely, is necessary.
 The digital-first world is here, and incorporating video into your sales funnel is a surefire way to ensure your prospecting efforts are noticed and cut through the noise.